While a combo of medication and therapy can help you manage bipolar disorder, treatment doesn’t end there.

 Anticonvulsants

-Anticonvulsant medications work by reducing electrical activity in the brain.
-They’re typically prescribed for treating epilepsy and seizures, but sometimes prescribed for bipolar disorder.
+Anticonvulsant medications work for bipolar disorder by reducing electrical activity in the brain.
+They’re typically prescribed for treating epilepsy and seizures, but sometimes prescribed for mood disorders.

 While other medication types can help ease symptoms during mood episodes, anticonvulsants may work to prevent them.
 Your doctor might prescribe an anticonvulsant to make your mood episodes less frequent.